power-tools/hub/README.md

 ## Learning More

 If you want to make your own PowerTools solution you should go to the [Wiki](https://github.com/power-tools/hub/wiki) and get acquainted with the technologies and methods involved.
+You can also visit the discord channel and ask questions along the way: <https://discord.gg/HvkM6dG>

 ## Contribute